2/2/2021

 Craig Arnold

-Yeah, you know, what I'd add to that is that as you know, most of our company goes to market through distribution.
-And it's, say, if you think about all of the core assets that Eaton has as an organization, our distributors and the relationship that we have with distributors is probably one of our greatest assets.
+Yeah, what I'd add to that is, and as you know, most of our company goes to market through distribution.
+And I'd say if you think about all of the core assets that Eaton has as an organization, our distributors and the relationship that we have with distributors is probably one of our greatest assets.
 And I think everybody's also well aware of the fact that the nature of distribution is changing.
-And as we think about, you know, Tom and what he can bring to the organization based upon his experience at places like Amazon, helping us think through, you know, the nature of distribution and helping our distributors quite frankly, think through changes that they need to make within their businesses to deliver different kinds of experiences to their customers is where we would expect that Tom will put his fingerprints on the company.
+And as we think about Tom and what he can bring to the organization based upon his experience at places like Amazon, helping us think through the nature of distribution and helping our distributors, quite frankly, think through changes that they need to make within their businesses to deliver different kinds of experiences to their customers is where we would expect that Tom will put his fingerprints on the company.
 And we remain committed to distribution.
 We think it's a big part of our future.
 We'd like to do more through our existing distributors.
 And so we're just very hopeful and expect that Tom will bring some unique insights there.

 speaker